redshiftlogistics/redshiftlogistics.github.io/_posts/2020-04-25-manufactured-material-farm-1.md

 ![](https://cdn.discordapp.com/attachments/678270161995956225/703402888717926471/codAVuF.png)

-If you want to trade any of these materials up or down, the closest material trader is 42.91 LY away at **Vaucanson Gateway in HIP 12067**.
+The closest material trader is 42.91 LY away at **Vaucanson Gateway in HIP 12067**.
 It's recommended to trade any common materials away at the material trader if you're going to be doing a few return trips.

 Fly safe o7